anvil-ui/anvil/README.md

 Anvil.render();
 ```

-At this point your layout will be updated and TextView will contain text
+At this point your layout will be updated and the TextView will contain text
 "Tick-Tock: 1" instead of "Tick-Tock: 0".
 However the only actual view method
 being called would be setText().

 You should know that there is no need to call Anvil.render() inside your event
-listeners, it's already called after each UI listener call:
+listeners, it's already triggered after each UI listener call:

 ``` java
 public void view() {